rezarajan/sdc-path-planning/docs/Model Documentation.md

 #### *Logic Functions*
 * `validStates` - This function returns the next valid lane change states for the ego vehicle
-* `getTargetVelocity` - Find the closest vehicles both ahead and behind the car, in the target lane.
+* `getTargetVelocity` - Finds the closest vehicles both ahead and behind the car, in the target lane.
 Returns the target velocity for path generation.
 * `generateTrajectory` - Generates a spline given the start and end positions in Frenet coordinates
-* `bestTrajectory` - Function which finds the best trajectory for the ego vehicle by generating trajectories and comparing their costs.
+* `bestTrajectory` - Function which finds the best trajectory for the ego vehicle by generating prototype trajectories and comparing their costs.
 The lowest cost trajectory is selected.

 #### *Cost Functions*
 * `collisionCost` - Binary cost function which penalizes collisions
-* `efficiencyCost` - Cost function which penalizes speeds slower than the maximum velocity
+* `efficiencyCost` - Cost function which penalizes speeds slower than the maximum speed
 * `laneChangeCost` - Cost function which penalizes changing lanes
 * `laneOccupancyCost` - Cost function which penalizes lanes which are occupied by more cars (ahead of ego vehicle)
 * `centerDeviationCost` - Cost function which penalizes deviations from the center lane

+*Cost functions are explained in more detail [below](#explaning-cost-functions).*

 ---

 ## Path Planning Structure

-To understand why the code is separated as outlined, the process of path planning will be described.
+To understand why the code is separated into the above defined functions, the process of path planning will be described.
 Path planning in the context of highway driving involves the following:

 ![image1]

 ## Behavior

-At the highest level, behavior involves determining the next series of valid actions the ego vehicle may perform, given all data.
+At the highest level, behavior involves determining the next series of valid actions the ego vehicle may perform, given localization and prediction data.
 In the code, this will include:
 * (`validStates`) Finding the next valid lane transitions a vehcile may perform:
   * Keep Lane
   * Lane Change Left